dev126712/dockerized-three-tier-app/Day2/Day2README.md

 ### Overview

-#### Building on the foundational work from Day 1 (defining the Dockerfiles and docker-compose.yml), we successfully built, deployed, and established inter-container communication for the three-tier application stack using docker compose.
+#### Building on the foundational work from Day 1 (defining the Dockerfiles and docker-compose.yml), I successfully built, deployed, and established inter-container communication for the three-tier application stack using docker compose.
 All three core services are now running, and the API has confirmed connectivity to the database and inserted the initial data.

 ## Day 2 Goal: